arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.smart-compressor-app-note/content.md

 long previousMillis = 0;  // last time the vibration level was checked, in ms
 ```

-The Bluetooth® Low Energy services and characteristics are standardized for the specific use of this application.
-The service is defined as `Immediate alert (1802)` which makes it ideal for notifying on anomalous vibration events and an `alert level characteristic (2A06)`.
-Notice that they have specific and standardized Bluetooth® Low Energy UUIDs.
+The Bluetooth® Low Energy services and characteristics are standardized for this specific application.
+The service is defined as `Immediate alert (1802)`, ideal for notifying anomalous vibration events, and an `alert level characteristic (2A06)`.
+These have specific and standardized Bluetooth® Low Energy UUIDs.

-In the `setup()` function the different board peripherals are initiated including:
+In the `setup()` function, the different board peripherals are initialized, including:

 - Serial communication
 - Nicla system for power management and LED control